 Tornadoes are nature's most violent storms and can strike with little or no warning.
 Within minutes, a tornado can destroy entire neighborhoods and leave a path of devastation that stretches for miles.

-This information is specific to manufactured home owners and will help you protect yourself against these fierce storms and learn where to take shelter if a tornado does strike.
+This information is specific to mobile home owners and will help you protect yourself against these fierce storms and learn all about tornado safety where to take shelter if a tornado does strike.

 If the weather in your area seems threatening, tune into a local television or radio station.
 Listen carefully for weather advisories.
 Beware of a dark or greenish sky, hail, or the roaring “train” sound of an approaching tornado.
 Remember that a cloud of debris can mark the location of a tornado, even when a funnel cloud isn't visible.